-- Governments, Multilaterals, DFIs, philanthropists, civil society and the private sector should adopt a broader view of how financing for development in LDCs is conceived and implemented in blended finance. - Governments and philanthropic foundations should consider increasing the deployment of grantfinancing components as part of blended finance packages, at least in initial phases, in order to attract additional investment - especially patient capital - from other sources, including diaspora investors. - Governments, Multilaterals, DFIs and philanthropists should be more innovative and flexible in how they deploy official development assistance (ODA) and grant funding in order to fulfil their potential as investment capital, especially in emerging and frontier markets. - Diaspora direct investment is a potentially valuable but untapped component in blended finance packages.
+- Governments, Multilaterals, DFIs, philanthropists, civil society, and the private sector should adopt a broader view of how financing for development in LDCs is conceived and implemented in blending finance. - Governments and philanthropic foundations should consider increasing the deployment of grant financing components as part of blended finance packages, at least in initial phases, in order to pull in additional investment - especially patient capital - from other sources, including diaspora investors. - Governments, Multilaterals, DFIs, and philanthropists should be more innovative and flexible in how they deploy Official Development Assistance (ODA) and grant funding in order to fulfil its potential as investment capital, especially in emerging and frontier markets. - DDI is a potentially valuable but untapped component in blended finance packages.
 Financial institutions, Multilaterals, DFIs, and the private sector should develop a broader range of investment products targeting diaspora investors, including diaspora bonds, mutual funds, and social enterprise funds.